IBM/network-config-analyzer/README.md

 - `--output_format <format>`\
   Output format specification (txt/yaml/csv/md/dot/jpg/txt_no_fw_rules).\
   For jpg format, Graphviz executables must be installed and on user systems' PATH.\
-  txt_no_fw_rules: supported for ConnectivityMap query, printing connectivity rules excluding firewall rules.\
+  txt_no_fw_rules: supported for ConnectivityMap query, printing connectivity rules for each pair of peers, without minimization and grouping of rules.\
   *default:* txt\
   *shorthand:* `-o`
 - `--file_out <file name>`\